aejaks.sourceforge.net

 job done often with less code to write.
 Tk (on which the Æjaks object interface

 is based) is the standard for creating GUIs in the most concise manner.
-Jacl is
+JTcl is

 a mature Java scripting language used by heavyweights like IBM as part